emilyerben/Light/README.md

 It's Inception, like Incpetion

 # Infinity
-Ultimately it is Lights aim to make it possible to live as long as possible.
+Ultimately it is Lights aim to make it possible to live as long as possible. <p>
 (it's definitely not possible to live forever in this universe: https://www.fhi.ox.ac.uk/reports/2012-1.pdf) Infinity is a project, with an unbelievable ambitious task.
-The result could be, to upload a brain step by step and gain immortality (well nearly).
+The result could be to upload a brain step by step and gain immortality (well nearly).